Gbomo Gbomo Express: Plot

 Blessing is pregnant, but she keeps it away from her boyfriend, Francis, because she's been having an affair with Filo.
 Francis eventually finds out about Blessing's pregnancy and tries to force the truth out of her mouth about who is responsible, thinking she is still into prostitution business.
 Blessing refuses to confess, claiming it would escalate an already tense relationship.
 Francis then realizes it must be someone he knows and further insists to know the truth.
 Blessing eventually tells him, but not after she has revealed that she's also aware of Gideon's secret of infertility; she explains that she stayed with him all the while for the true love she has for him.
 Blessing rushes to Filo and urges him to run away, in order to avoid a physical battle with Francis.
 Filo, who has already connived with some other street guys to boycott the gang and take the ransom, arrives fully armed, along with the street guys, and they order Francis to bring out the money.
 Gideon however explains to them that the payment is electronically; a man from Filo's gang then orders Francis to call Alexis Osita-Park to initiate a change of plans, but Francis refuses to hand over his phone, and Blessing is accidentally killed by Filo.
 Francis, in retaliation also kills Filo; a gun battle ensues, and everyone else is killed in the process.

 Five days later, Alexis Osita-Park tries to pay off Austin Mba on his hospital bed with ₦2 million naira, but he refuses.
-Cassandra enters the room to say her "final goodbye", and tells Austin that her mum insists she travels for several months and that she does not know where that leaves them.
-Austin also reveals he in fact also intends to travel.
+Cassandra enters the room to say her "final goodbye" and tells Austin that her mum insists she travels for several months and that she does not know where that leaves them.
+Austin also reveals that he in fact also intends to travel.
 Austin is seen by a taxi; he receives a credit alert on his phone about a $30 million transaction; he instructs the driver to head to Murtala Muhammed Airport.
-The film flashes back; apparently, Austin has been the masterplanner of the entire incident from the beginning, and the ransom has been paid to the account he controls.
+The film flashes back; apparently, Austin has been the mastermind behind the entire incident from the beginning, and the ransom has been paid into an account he controls.
 In the closing credits, Alexis Osita-Park has captured Rotimi Lawal and Nino, demanding from them her $30 million.